 Not going to lie…it’s expensive to build right now.
-My design costs are stable because my work is not affected by labor shortages, supply chain issues or backorders.
-However, the cost to build it NOT stable and this makes it a difficult time for construction projects.
+My design costs are stable because my work is not affected by labor shortages or supply chain issues.

-So, if it costs so much why would someone choose to build right now?
+So if construction costs are high, why would someone choose to build right now?

 Well, first I don’t think cost are going down anytime soon.
-I did in 2020.
-As soon as the pandemic was over, we would go back to the “before times”.
+I did in 2021.
 After 2 years it’s clear there is no going back and instead, we have a new normal to navigate.

 Secondly, investing in your home and your future living situation is one of the most valuable investments you can make.
 It’s not the stock market or some house you flip that may or may not make a profit.
 It’s land which I’ve always been told they are not making any more of.
-And it’s your home of which you spend a lot of time in!
-Especially lately.
+If you are working or schooling from home, or retired, you should love where you spend most of your time.

 Remodeling for an ADU, or building a DADU, adds value to your property AND creates flexibility for your living situation.
 You can live in the ADU or rent it out long term or short term.
 Your larger home will most likely bring in more money so choosing to live in the ADU might make more sense for you.
 Either way you have a choice.

 You also create a place for family to live nearby without occupying your space.
-I could list numerous reasons this may be beneficial, but each person can think for themselves why this may be good for them or their family member, whether it’s a parent, sibling, grown child or caregiver.
+Whether it’s a parent, sibling, grown child or caregiver.
 Everyone has different reasons for building.

 All these options can include aging (or living!) in place for you or a close one (doesn’t have to be family).
-Most people want to stay in their home, their neighborhood, and the people they know as they age.
+Most people want to stay in their home & neighborhood, and near the people they know as they age.
 This gives them or you that option and because housing is so expensive it’s mutually beneficial for both parties.